-The Board Chair (or designee) will seek to schedule one or more pre-hearing meeting(s) with the Complainant and Respondent, either jointly or separately at the sole discretion of the Board Chair (or designee), no less than three (3)
+The Board Chair (or designee) will seek to schedule one or more pre-hearing meeting(s) with the Complainant and Respondent, either jointly or separately at the sole discretion of the Board Chair (or designee), no less than three (3) business days prior to the hearing date.
+At the meeting(s), the Board Chair (or designee) will review hearing procedures with the Complainant and Respondent.
+The Board Chair (or designee) will also review the list of proposed witnesses to assist the Complainant and Responding Party in eliminating redundant testimony.
+The Complainant and Respondent may be accompanied by their respective advisors at any pre-hearing meeting(s).

-&lt;sup>23 The final investigation report may be shared electronically and it will preclude downloading, forwarding, or otherwise sharing.
+23 The final investigation report may be shared electronically and it will preclude downloading, forwarding, or otherwise sharing.